alexanderpanchenko/sim-eval/README.md

-SRE-EVAL: A TOOL FOR EVALUATION OF SEMANTIC SIMILARITY MEASURES
+SRE-EVAL: A tool for evaluation of semantic similarity measures
 ===============================================================

 This directory contains data and scripts for evaluation of similarity measures used for semantic relation extraction.
 This script performs two kinds of evaluation: correlations with human judgements and semantic relation ranking.